rsdoiel/antenna/archives/2025/science_and_technology_2025.01.md

 ---

-## America’s First ‘Viral’ Post Was Published on This Day in 1776, When Thomas Paine’s Common Sense Sparked a Revolution
+## America’s First ‘Viral’ Post Was Published on This Day in 1776, When Thomas Paine’s ‘Common Sense’ Sparked a Revolution

 date: 2025-01-10, from: Smithsonian Magazine